 Acting Lance-Daffadar: An Indian cavalry rank equivalent to Lance-Naik in the Indian infantry and Lance-Corporal in the British Army.

 Bhisti: A follower in the Indian Army who served as a water carrier, transporting it in a large goatskin slung over his back.
 They were known for their bravery on the battlefield in supplying water to wounded soldiers at grave personal risk.
-The eponymous hero of Rudyard Kipling’s Gunga Din served as bhisti to a British Regiment.
+The eponymous hero of Rudyard Kipling’s Gunga Din served as a Bhisti to a British unit.

 The uniform ‘e wore